AnonSar/fit3143-notes/notes/16-vector-architecture.md

 	* If we know that a particular program requires only row or column order, it is possible to arrange the matrix so that conflict free-access can always be guaranteed
 * Skew the matrix
 	* each row starts in a different memory unit
-	* Possible to access the matrix by row order or column order without contention
+	* Possible to access the matrix by row order or column order without memory contention (a condition where two programs try to read the item in the same block of the memory)
 * This requires a different address calculation

 ### Address Modification in Hardware